camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

     fsGroup: 1008
 ```

 Some storage classes may not support the `fsGroup` option.
-In this case, a possibility is to run a debug pod to chown the mounted volumes.
+In this case, a possibility is to run a debug Pod to chown the mounted volumes.

+**Option Two:** Use root user ID

-2. If the recommended solution does not help, you may change the running user back to root.
+If the recommended solution does not help, you may change the running user back to root.

 ```yaml
 zeebe: